-Guam Catholic church to file bankruptcy amid abuse lawsuits
+Guam Catholic Church to file bankruptcy amid abuse lawsuits

 Byrnes said the bankruptcy will provide "finality for victim survivors that they've been heard and understood."

-Attorney Leander James, who is working with alleged victims in Guam, said in a statement the move will help move current lawsuits from more than 180 claims of abuse to settlement.
+Attorney Leander James, who is working with alleged victims in Guam, said in a statement the move will help resolve current lawsuits from more than 180 claims of abuse through settlements.

 "We welcome the announcement," James said in a statement.
 "Bankruptcy provides the only realistic path to settlement of pending and future claims."

-Note: This story has been corrected to show Apuron is 73, not 72.